-Now, that doesn’t mean we don’t lose.
+And the fact that I’ve won at a rate of 75% doesn’t mean we never lose.

-A great trader knows that some trades will go against them… They understand that losing is part of the game.
-And that some trades will result in big losses.
+A great trader knows that some trades will go against them.
+They understand that losing is part of the game... and that some trades will result in big losses.

 But they don’t care.

 Because as long as they are winning at a huge rate like 75%... they know the wins will vastly outnumber the losses.

-Now… a lot of times people will say to me, “But Bryan, you’re a great trader!
-Of course, YOU win at a 75% rate.
-But I can’t do that.”

-Not true.

-Not true AT ALL.

-What I’m going to show you with the 5-Stock Method is how to use a software program I helped build so that you don’t have to determine for yourself when to buy or sell.

-What you’re going to see today is a system that takes “skill” out of the equation.

-The software alerts you exactly when to buy and sell.

-And if you follow the 5-Stock Method, history shows you can win at about 75%.

-Imagine if you could get a 75% win percentage at Blackjack.
+Imagine if you could get a 75% win percentage at blackjack.
 You would make a fortune.
 You’d probably never leave the casino.

 Of course, that would NEVER happen at a casino.

-The casino operators would take you out back and have you beaten by Robert DeNiro himself for winning at a 75% rate.
+The casino operators would take you out back and have you beaten by Robert De Niro himself if you were winning at a 75% rate.